hangyabalazs/VP_data_analysis/README.md

 ## Description

 This repository contains MATLAB code for analysing tetrode data collected from mice performing a probabilistic Pavlovian conditioning task.
+The full analysis can be performed by running the main function called slowanalysis_pavlovian.m.

 ## Content
 - .m files for data analysis